 - activities, programs or services carried out or provided outside of Ontario;

-- activities completed, or costs incurred, prior to the approval of an application for an OTF grant;
+- activities completed, or costs incurred, before the start date specified in an OTF grant contract;

 - flow-through funding;